secorolab/FloorPlan-DSL/docs/concepts.md

 * location: A location description:

-    * from: The frame of reference for the location, can be `world` to refer to the world frame or `<space>` to refer to the space frame of another space (i.e. the centre of a rectangle or circle), or `<space>.walls[<index>]` to refer to a wall of a space.
+    * wrt: The frame of reference for the location, can be `world` to refer to the world frame or `<space>` to refer to the space frame of another space (i.e. the centre of a rectangle or circle), or `<space>.walls[<index>]` to refer to a wall of a space.

-    * to: The frame of the space that you are locating.
+    * of: The frame of the space that you are locating.
 All walls and features of the space will keep their pose with regards to this frame.
 The value can be `this` to refer to the space frame of this space (i.e. the space you are modelling), or `this.walls[<index>]` to refer to one of the walls

-    * pose: A pose description.
-It contains a translation in the `x` and `y` axis, and a rotation w.r.t. the `z` axis.
+    * translation: The translation in the `x` and `y` axis

+    * rotation: The rotation w.r.t. the `z` axis of the frame in `wrt`

     * spaced (optional, recommended): A flag to tell the interpreter that it must calculate the correct space between the two spaces to ensure no overlap.

     * not aligned (optional): A flag to tell the interpreter to not perform the default behaviour of aligning two spaces when two wall frames are used.

+* wall:

-* wall thickness (optional): The wall thickness for the walls of the space, when the desired value is different than the default.
+    * thickness (optional): The wall thickness for the walls of the space, when the desired value is different than the default.

-* wall height (optional): The wall height for the walls of the space, when the desired value is different than the default.
+    * height (optional): The wall height for the walls of the space, when the desired value is different than the default.

 * features: A set of features.